 No limits

-From easily accessible sights to a special hiking trail for the blind: there is plenty to experience around Innsbruck for people with disabilities.
+From easily accessible sights to to cross-country skiing trails: there is plenty to experience around Innsbruck for people with disabilities.

 More info